Venice will charge an entrance fee for tourists and require reservations.

 Phòng kiểm soát khách du lịch tại Venice

-Tourist control room in Venice
+Tourist control office in Venice

 Venice đang trải qua tình trạng